u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 ###### mela

 After the trauma[^8] of the MELA Quiz the previous year, a comeback was needed to banish the ghosts of the past — especially for Shreyansh and Yash.
-I teamed up with Divyam and Akif and, from the very beginning of the prelims, Divyam and I were simply enjoying the game — cracking jokes and laughing at the answers we didn't know.
+I teamed up with Divyam and Akif and, from the very beginning of the prelims, Divyam and I were simply enjoying the game — cracking jokes and laughing at the made up answers of the questions we didn't know.
 Apart from that, we thought a qualification was possible in this one as well, since even we as the D-team were getting a lot of answers.

-As it turned out, we scored the highest of all — an ordinary 18.
-Divyam was furious because, as Secretary, he is answerable to those above him who expect championship points from the club's large contingent of 22 people, and an 18 as the top score was unacceptable.
-He stormed out of the hall; I followed.
+Turns out, we scored the most of all.

+An ordinary score of 18 was the highest of all.
+Divyam was furious because, as Secretary, he is answerable to those above him who expect championship points from the club's large contingent of 22 people, and the performance in this quiz was unacceptable.
+He stormed out of the hall in anger and I accompanied him.

 It came down to the final day.